 And we're constantly researching ways to help the body fight the cancer, including:

-Since 2004, the National Cancer Institute has awarded MD Anderson a multi-million dollar Specialized Programs of Research Excellence (SPORE) grant.
-This means we are able to offer many clinical trials for melanoma.
+Since 2004, the National Cancer Institute has awarded MD Anderson a multimillion-dollar Specialized Programs of Research Excellence (SPORE) grant.
+This means we are able to offer a broad array of clinical trials for melanoma.

 If you have been diagnosed with melanoma, it is important to be evaluated by expert physicians as soon as possible.
 Call 1-877-632-6789 to make an appointment or request an appointment online.